crime-analyst-990x358

 American Military University (AMU) offers an online master of arts (MA) in intelligence studies designed for students seeking advancement to leadership positions in the intelligence field.
 Courses cover topics such as strategic intelligence collection, analysis, management, and operations; criminal intelligence, transnational crimes, and narcotics; the ethical challenges of the intelligence community; and signals (human, open-source, cyber, and geospatial).

-The program allows students to pick from various concentrations, including criminal intelligence.
-The curriculum is regularly reviewed for relevance by an advisory council of industry experts.
+The program allows students to choose from a wide range of concentrations, one of which is criminal intelligence.
+An advisory council of industry experts regularly reviews the curriculum for relevance.
 The program’s faculty is highly credentialed, with many of the instructors holding key positions in government agencies or other intelligence organizations.

 • Location: Charles Town, WV